homebound-team/truss/README.markdown

 This should create a `src/Css.ts` in your project's main `src/` directory (you can change the output path in `index.ts` if needed).

-You can then check in the `truss/` directory, and the generated `src/Css.ts` file.
+You can then check in the `truss/` directory, and the generated `src/Css.ts` file (which will be in your root project's `src/` directory and not the `truss/` subdirectory).

+## Configuration

+Truss's configuration is all done in the `truss/index.ts` and `truss/palette.ts` files that are installed in your local project.

+See the comments in [that file](https://github.com/homebound-team/truss-project-files/blob/main/index.ts) for the available config options.

 ## Psuedo-Selectors and Media Queries